Codecademy/docs/content/general/concepts/tuple/tuple.md

   - 'paths/computer-science'
 ---

 In computer science, a tuple is a data structure consisting of an ordered collection with an arbitrary number of elements.
-A tuple of N elements is generally referred to as an N-tuple.
+A tuple of "N" elements, where "N" is a positive integer, is generally referred to as an N-tuple.
 Many computer languages implement a tuple as its own structure or object type.

 Typically, a tuple implementation in any programming language has the following characteristics: